Creating a Safe, Secure Energy Source

 - Directly converts depleted uranium to usable fuel as it operates.
 As a result, this inexpensive but energy-rich fuel source could provide a global electricity supply that is, for all practical purposes, inexhaustible.

 TerraPower is committed to the near-term deployment of TWR technology.
-We expect to see the first prototype plant constructed by the early 2020s, followed by global commercial deployment.
+We aim to achieve startup of a 600 megawatt-electric prototype in the mid-2020s, followed by global commercial deployment.
 Read about the details of our TWR design.

 History of the Design